isaurssaurav/ember-social-login/README.md

 # Ember Social Login
-Uses a Ember fire for firebase and ember torii
+Uses a Ember fire for firebase and ember torii for user authentication

 ## Prerequisites